jorisschellekens/borb/EXAMPLES.md

 This is perfectly possible with `pText`.

     with open("input.pdf", "rb") as pdf_file_handle:
-        l = AudioExport()
+        l = PDFToMP3()
         doc = PDF.loads(pdf_file_handle, [l])

-`AudioExport` then allows you to store an mp3 file for each page.
+`PDFToMP3` then allows you to store an mp3 file for each page.
 For this, you can use the `get_audio_file_per_page` method.
 You need to provide it with a `page_number` and `path`.

         l.get_audio_file_per_page(0, "output.mp3")

-The constructor of `AudioExport` has some arguments that allow us to tweak the export.
+The constructor of `PDFToMP3` has some arguments that allow us to tweak the export.

 - `include_position` : This should be set to `True` if you want the position of each `Paragraph` to be spoken as well.
 This results in output such as "page 1, paragraph 1, top left; once upon a time"
 - `language` : This is the 2-letter abbreviation of the language you expect the text to be in.
 Default is `en`